Unity-Technologies/2d-extras/Documentation~/PipelineTile.md

 ## Usage

-In the Pipes editor window, set up the Pipeline Tile by selecting the Sprites that are displayed depending on the number of Tiles bordering the Sprite.
+In the Pipeline Tile editor window, set up the Pipeline Tile by selecting the Sprites that are displayed depending on the number of Tiles bordering the Sprite.

 ![Pipeline Tile Editor](images/PipelineTileEditor.png)